MNisarAli/Global-Waqf-Conference/README.md

 ## 💖 Show your support <a name="support"></a>

-Give a ⭐️, if you like this project!, and follow me on [GitHub](https://github.com/MNisarAli) & LinkedIn [LinkedIn](https://www.linkedin.com/in/muhammad-nisar-ali).
+Give a ⭐️, if you like this project!, and follow me on [GitHub](https://github.com/MNisarAli) & [LinkedIn](https://www.linkedin.com/in/muhammad-nisar-ali).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>